ADVISEMENT REFERENCE MANUAL FOR THE LIBERAL ARTS PROGRAMS

 - Check academic standing to determine the maximum number of credits for which a student

-credits, including remedial credit equivalents.
+15 credits, including developmental credit equivalents.

 - Check to see what degree requirements the student has fulfilled and determine what

-Liberal Arts majors) or the detailed Degree Evaluation Report from MyNCC Portal.
+for Liberal Arts majors) or the detailed Degree Evaluation Report from MyNCC Portal.

 - Review pre-requisites before recommending a course.